Caramel Bath Truffles Projecthttps://www.brambleberry.com/in-the-studio/projects/bath-bombs/caramel-bath-truffles-project/PS000124.html

 Continue adding the liquid ingredients in 1/3 increments to the dry and mix together until fully incorporated.
 The final texture will be very similar to bread dough – soft, workable, and slightly sticky.
 The texture of the mixture depends on the temperature of the butters.
 The warmer the dough, the softer it will be.
 We found a dough temperature of about 85-100° F is a great moldable texture.
 If your dough is cooler than that, place the entire mixture into the microwave for 10-20 seconds to warm it.

 You will have about 60 ounces of mixture.
 Split the batch into 2 equal containers.
 You can eyeball it or weigh it, depending on your preference.

-To one container, add 3/4 teaspoon of Bronze Mica and use your hands to thoroughly mix.
+To one container, add 3/4 teaspoon of Copper Sparkle Mica and use your hands to thoroughly mix.
 If you’d like a darker color you can add more mica, just keep in mind this may leave behind more color in the bathtub.

 Once the mica is thoroughly mixed and there are no streaks of color, lay down a sheet of wax paper on the counter and sprinkle on a thin layer of baking soda.
 This prevents the bath truffles from sticking to the counter, and it's used to roll up the batch.

 Lay the brown mixture on the wax paper and begin forming it into a rectangle shape.
 Place the white mixture on top and use your hands to spread it evenly onto the brown.
 Create a flat rectangle shape – about 14 inches long by about 7-8 inches tall.